-B2B Analytics – Project Open Kimono – Part 5
+B2B Analytics – Project Open Robe – Part 5

-We’ll start out latest update with a terrifying statistic for anyone who’s been following our Open Kimono from day one – it’s already a month old.
+We’ll start out latest update with a terrifying statistic for anyone who’s been following our Open Robe from day one – it’s already a month old.
 Where did that go?

 But with one rapid one month on the B2B Marketing Manifesto clock and five still to run, we have much to report: